 While the location of IMCC changes with every conference, we fully recognize they have always stayed within the U.S., Canada, and the U.K., and this needs to be improved to continue towards our aim for a truly global conference.
 The location of IMCC5—Kuching, Sarawak, Malaysia—was chosen based on the need to bring the congress to a location that is more accessible to developing nations with conservation issues.
 Future IMCCs will regularly move around the world with hopes to increase international access and participation.

-Diversity Travel Grant applications will be open to delegates with approved abstracts from countries designated as developing countries by the World Bank, countries designated as small island developing states, and North American indiengenous communities.
+Diversity Travel Grant applications will be open to delegates with approved abstracts from countries designated as developing countries by the World Bank, countries designated as small island developing states, and North American indigenous communities.
 Winners will receive either full travel assistance, partial travel assistance, or free IMCC5 registration.
 The competition will be open to to students and non-students.
-The IMCC5 program will benefit immensely from the particiaption of these presenters, some of which are representing countries and communities that have not been well-represented at past IMCCs.
-IMCC and the SCB Marine Section are global, and marine conservation issues are global, we want to try to ensure all regions are equally able to participate at IMCC5.
+The IMCC5 program will benefit immensely from the participation of these presenters, some of which are representing countries and communities that have not been well-represented at past IMCCs.
+As IMCC, the SCB Marine Section, and marine conservation issues are global, we want to try to ensure all regions are equally able to participate at IMCC5.

 IMCC4 Winners included delegates from Brazil, Cuba, Ecuador, the Philippines, Colombia, Nepal, Peru, South Africa, Fiji, Palau, Slovenia, Nigeria, Uganda, Mexico, Bangladesh, Malaysia, Indonesia, and the North American indigenous communities of Iñpuiat and Yup'ik.
 The competition was open to students and non-students and again will be open to these groups at IMCC5.